UBC-CIC/Student-Connect-App/docs/DeploymentGuide.md

       ![outputs tab image](./OutputsTab.PNG)

     * Find the values for the KibanaUrl, KibanaUser and KibanaPassword.
-      Visit the KibanaUrl and login with the default Kibana Username (always set as `kibana`) and the pre-generated 8 letter Kibana password.
+      Visit the KibanaUrl and login with the default Kibana Username (always set as `kibana`), and the pre-generated 8 letter Kibana password.
 After logging in, it will prompt you to change the password.
       Keep this password noted, as it is not linked to any email for resetting, it exists as part of a Cognito User.